douglasdl/GIT-Commands/README.md

 Fork: create a copy from the master to your account to use independently.<br>
 Commit: Save the files.<br>
 Push: <br>
-Pull: request to send files request to merge your branch code changes to the master code.<br>
+Pull Request: request to send files request to merge your branch code changes to the master code.<br>

 ## Commands